Promontory Accommodation Management Services (ABN 63 005 546 912)

 Where we have your express or implied consent, or where we are otherwise permitted by law, we may contact you with information about our products and the services on the Site.
 You can opt-out of receiving these marketing communications at any time, by either contacting email@example.com or by using the unsubscribe facility that is included in the commercial electronic messages (i.e., email) to opt-out of receiving non-booking related messages.

 5. To whom do we disclose your personal information?

-We may disclose your personal data to enforce our policies, or where we are permitted to do so by applicable law, such as in response to a valid, legally-compliant request by a law enforcement or governmental authority, or in connection with actual or proposed litigation, or to protect our property, people and other rights or interests.
+We may disclose your personal data to enforce our policies, or where we are permitted to do so by applicable law, such as in response to a valid, legally-compliant request by law enforcement or governmental authority, or in connection with actual or proposed litigation, or to protect our property, people and other rights or interests.

 We may also share your personal data with: